zacernst/wellness/README.md

 wellness "sitting in a chair"
 ```

+If you omit the `topic` argument, a random fact will be generated.

 Try to enjoy each fact equally.